VeltrixRobotic/ROS2-Boxy/README.md

 # ROS2-Boxy
 This repo is base on raspberry pi 4

+#Nodes
+-Publisher
+-Subscriber